How to Care for Butterfly Bush

 Buddleia are seldom bothered by pests or disease, although mullein moths, caterpillars and spider mites can attack them, and the plants are occasionally plagued by fungal infections.
 If you see insects, try knocking them off with a strong blast of water from the hose, or spray the bushes with insecticidal soap.
 But try to avoid using pesticides, as they also kill visiting butterflies, bees and other beneficial garden creatures.

 To control fungus problems, which can flourish on wet leaves, water bushes early in the day, and use a soaker hose or drip irrigation when possible.
 Remove diseased plant parts and discard them — but not in your compost pile, where diseases can spread.

-‘Black Knight' – Grows to 6 feet with a 4- to 6-foot spread.
+- 'Black Knight' – Grows to 6 feet with a 4' to 6' spread.
 The flowers are dark purple.

-‘Pink Delight' – Pink flowers stand out against this plant's silvery-green foliage.
-It matures at 4 to 6 feet in both height and width.
+- 'Pink Delight' – Pink flowers stand out against this plant's silvery-green foliage.
+It matures at 4' to 6' in both height and width.

 Note: Buddleia, an Asian native, can crowd out native species in North America.
 Some states now ban butterfly bushes on public grounds or prohibit commercial cultivation and sales of the plants.
 If you're in doubt about growing butterfly bushes in your area, check with your county extension service office or see the USDA list of invasive weeds.